Building on the foundation of mitre ATT&CK™ to improve cyber defense at scale.

 Among his many recognitions, Struse was named by Federal Computer Week as one of the “Federal 100” for his leadership role in the development of cyber threat intelligence technology standards.
 In 2016, OASIS recognized Struse as an "OASIS Distinguished Contributor" for his leadership of the STIX and TAXII standardization efforts.

 Jonathan O. BakerDirector of Research and Development, Center for Threat-Informed Defense

-Jon Baker is the Director of Research and Development for MITRE Engenuity’s Center for Threat-Informed Defense.
-He also serves as the Department Head for Adversary Emulation and SOC Orchestration in MITRE’s Cyber Operations and Effects Technology Center.
+Jon Baker is the founding Director of Research for MITRE Engenuity’s Center for Threat-Informed Defense.
+In addition to co-founding the Center, he is the Adversary Emulation and SOC Orchestration Department Head in The MITRE Corporation’s Cyber Operations and Effect Technology Center.
 His department leads the development of ATT&CK and works to advance adversary emulation as a capability to drive innovation in defensive cyber operations.

-Jon has spent much of the past sixteen years at MITRE working with industry and government partners to increase the affordability, efficiency, and effectiveness of cybersecurity automation and information sharing technologies.
-He led the MITRE team that developed STIX and TAXII on behalf of the U.S. Department of Homeland Security, which enables automated cyber threat intelligence sharing.
+Jon has spent much of the past sixteen years at MITRE, working with industry and government partners to increase the affordability, efficiency, and effectiveness of cybersecurity automation and information sharing technologies.
+He led the MITRE team that developed STIX and TAXII, which enable automated cyber threat intelligence sharing.
 Jon led MITRE’s security automation team through the development of SCAP and managed the CVE team.
-He was a co-creator of OVAL, a standard language for describing and checking for the presence of misconfigurations, vulnerabilities, and other endpoint artifacts.
+He was a cocreator of OVAL, a standard language for describing and checking for the presence of misconfigurations, vulnerabilities, and other endpoint artifacts.